Trump lawyer Giuliani says president probably can pardon himself

-WASHINGTON (Reuters) - U.S. President Donald Trump’s attorney Rudy Giuliani said on Sunday the president probably has the power to pardon himself but does not plan to do so.
+WASHINGTON (Reuters) - President Donald Trump, under pressure from special counsel Robert Muller’s investigation into Russia’s role in the 2016 U.S. election, probably has the power to pardon himself but does not plan to do so, his attorney Rudy Giuliani said on Sunday.

 Asked whether Trump has the power to give himself a pardon, Giuliani said, “He’s not, but he probably does.”
-Giuliani added that Trump has no intention of pardoning himself,” but that the U.S. Constitution, which gives a president the authority to issue pardons, “doesn’t say he can’t.”
+Giuliani added that Trump “has no intention of pardoning himself,” but that the U.S. Constitution, which gives a president the authority to issue pardons, “doesn’t say he can’t.”

-Giuliani said on ABC’s “This Week” program, “It would be an open question.
+Speaking on ABC’s “This Week” program, Giuliani added, “It would be an open question.
 I think it would probably get answered by, gosh, that’s what the Constitution says.”

-Giuliani also said it is an “open question” whether Trump would sit for an interview with Robert Mueller, the special counsel investigating potential collusion between Trump’s 2016 presidential campaign and Russia, but that the president’s lawyers were leaning against having him testify.
+Giuliani also said it is an “open question” whether Trump would sit for an interview with Mueller but that the president’s lawyers were leaning against having him testify.

-Mueller is also looking into whether Trump unlawfully sought to obstruct the Russia investigation.
+Mueller is investigating whether Russia meddled in the presidential election and whether Trump campaign’s colluded with Moscow.
+Mueller, whose investigation already has led to criminal charges against Trump campaign aides including former campaign chairman Paul Manafort, is also looking into whether Trump unlawfully sought to obstruct the Russia investigation.

-House Republican Majority Leader Kevin McCarthy said on CNN on Sunday that no president should pardon himself.
+Both Russia and Trump deny collusion, and the president has denied obstructing the probe.

 Trump’s lawyers argued in a letter to the special counsel that the president could not have obstructed the probe given the powers granted to him by the Constitution, the New York Times reported on Saturday.